sushmarchandran/iter8-kfserving/docs/metrics_custom.md

-# Custom iter8 Metrics
+# Custom Metrics

-When iter8 is installed, the [out-of-the-box metrics](metrics_ootb.md) are directly available to be used in _iter8-experiments_.
-You can extend this set with custom metrics by creating a valid Metric CR.
-Some of the details needed to create a custom metric are described below using a sample metric CR:
+When you install iter8-kfserving, fourteen [out-of-the-box metrics](metrics_ootb.md) are available to be used in _iter8-experiments_.
+You can extend this set with custom metrics by creating a Metric object.
+Some of the details needed to create a custom metric are described in the following examples of sample _gauge_ and _counter_ metric objects.

+### Sample gauge metric
 ```
 apiVersion: iter8.tools/v2alpha1
 kind: Metric